grand-rick/grand-rick/README.md

 # 💫 About Me:
 - 🔭 I’m currently working on [Software Design](https://github.com/grand-rick001/design-patterns)
 - 👯 I’m looking to collaborate on open-source frontend and/or backend projects
-- 🌱 I’m learning Angular
+- 🌱 I’m learning Rust
 - ⚡ Fun fact :- When I'm not coding, you'll find me listening to Music🎵 or reading manga🎇

 <br>